rotki/rotki/docs/websockets.rst

 - ``location``: Exchange where the asset was found.
-- ``name``: Differentiates between multiple instances of the same location.
+- ``name``: Differentiates between multiple instances of the same exchange.
 - ``identifier``: Asset identifier of the unknown asset.
 - ``details``: Details about what type of event was being processed when the unknown asset was encountered.